 For certain accounts receivable, we use non-recourse factoring arrangements with third-party financial institutions to manage our working capital and cash flows.
 Under these arrangements, we sell receivables to a financial institution for cash at a discount to the face amount.
 As part of the factoring arrangements, we perform certain collection and administrative functions for the receivables sold.
-For the three months ended March 31, 2023 and 2022, we sold receivables totaling \$78.0 million and \$92.2 million, respectively, net of discounts and fees of \$0.2 million for each period.
+For the three months ended March 31, 2024 and 2023, we sold receivables totaling \$24.4 million and \$78.0 million, respectively, net of discounts and fees.
+Discounts and fees were insignificant for the three months ended March 31, 2024, and \$0.2 million for the three months ended March 31, 2023.